 If you have any questions about this, please contact us at email@example.com.

 How we collect personal information

 We collect personal information from you and from third parties.
-Please see below for more information:
+Please see below for more information.

-We collect personal information from you through your contact with us, including by phone (we may record or monitor phone calls to make sure we are keeping to legal rules, codes of practice and internal policies, and for quality assurance purposes), by email, through our websites, by correspondence you send us in the post, by your filling in application or other forms, through social media or face-to-face.
+We collect personal information from you through your contact with us, including by phone (we may record or monitor phone calls to make sure we are keeping to legal rules, codes of practice and internal policies, and for quality assurance purposes), by email, through our websites, by correspondence you send us in the post, by your filling in applications, registration or other forms, through social media or face-to-face.